 PREFACE

 National Aeronautics and Space Administration (NASA) Near Earth Network (NEN) Gateway provides an alternative approach to data delivery for the NEN.
-The NEN Gateway is a high speed science data recorder and near real-time data delivery system.
+The DAPHNE is a high speed science data recorder and near real-time data delivery system.

-The NENG provides a cost effective way to collect high speed science data at the ground station and deliver this data via IP file transfer protocols to an end customers MOC.
-For Phase I, Interface Region Imaging Spectrograph (IRIS) support, the NENG will be located at the NEN WGS and the ASF and initially supports only downlink data processing from IRIS.
+The DAPHNE provides a cost effective way to collect high speed science data at the ground station and deliver this data via IP file transfer protocols to an end customers missions operation center (MOC).
+For Phase I, Interface Region Imaging Spectrograph (IRIS) support, the DAPHNE will be located at the NEN Wallops Ground Station (WGS) and the Alaska Satellite Facility (ASF) and initially supports only downlink data processing from IRIS.

-This document provides a test procedure to insure that the instrument is meeting all the requirements for its operational readiness on a Linux re-host of the NEN Gateway system to support IRIS.
+This document provides a test procedure to insure that the instrument is meeting all the requirements for its operational readiness to support IRIS.

 DOCUMENT HISTORY LOG